kishorgs/BrainStrokeDetection/README.md

 ## Conclusion

 This project successfully implements a machine learning model for detecting brain strokes using CT scan images.
 The developed GUI allows easy image uploading and prediction, enhancing accessibility for healthcare applications.
 Further improvements could involve testing the model on a larger dataset and optimizing the architecture.

----

-Replace `"your-video-id"` with the actual YouTube video ID for your demo video.
-This README provides a comprehensive overview and showcases the functionality of your project effectively.